Welcome to our press resource. Here you will find all of our image assets in high resolution for download.

 Inspired by a pelican’s pouch, and celebrating the basic form of water, the form of Vas is the intersection of three objectives: the smooth pouring of water, the perfect amount of capacity, and the ability to comfortably grasp and lift it with one hand.

-Our objective was to showcase the best-in-class optical engineering while creating a uniquely marketable entry for the architectural sector.
+Our intent was to showcase best-in-class optical engineering while creating a uniquely marketable entry for the architectural lighting sector.
 So we started the project with a dream: was it possible to create a light completely free of glare?
-Such a light would be incredibly desirable in the hospitality industry.
-Such a task would require the unique material and optical capabilities.